Rubbish-Du/Rubbish_Du/index.md

 ---
 title: Rubbish_Du's home
+subtitle: There are dreams in life,and each is wonderful.
 ---

-There are dreams in life,and each is wonderful.

-text
+# THUPC2025 游玩记